EwanThorpe2/CTFwriteups/Mr robot.md

 I then decided to scan the directory of the site using dirsearch.
 Upon completion i saw the site was using robots.txt which is a file that excludes items from webcrawling.
 After opening robots.txt you will see the file name for the first flag which was then found.
+You will also find a .dir file containing what i think is possible usernames to the website

+# flag 2
+For the next step i investigated the wordpress login i found during the dirsearch I used burpsuite with the dictionary found during flag one and got the username "elliot" I then used the found username with the same dic file and got no success

+I then used the rockyou.txt file to find the password